chris-allsman/MC_GRN/README.md

 ## Environment
 Due to package dependencies, the R scripts are only compatible with MacOS or Linux systems.
 We ran into difficulties running the scripts on Ubuntu (or more specifically, WSL2), so we recommend running on MacOS if possible.
 In particular, code was run on MacOS 12.3.

 There are no such operating system requirements for the Python module, although it was only tested on Windows 11.
+We have provided a [Colab notebook](#running-python-on-colab) if there are any issues running the Python module locally.

 The language versions we used were:
   - R version 4.2.1
   - Python version 3.10.7

-There are some package dependencies that need to be installed for Python, and are given in `python/requirements.txt` and listed below.
+There are some package dependencies that need to be installed for Python, which are given in `python/requirements.txt` and listed below.
 All requirements can be installed via `pip install -r /path/to/requirements.txt` from the base directory.

 - GReNaDIne version 0.0.21
 - matplotlib version 3.6.2